A spicy meatball curry with turkey meatballs, turmeric and lots of other spices, this kofta curry is one of the best I've ever had.

 Meatballs:

-- With wet hands form the meatballs, about 35 of them.
-Place them on the prepared baking tray and bake for about 15-20 minutes until lightly brown and cooked through.
-Take out of the oven and set aside.
+- Bake the meatballs for about 15-20 minutes until lightly brown and cooked through.
+Remove them from the oven and set aside.

 Curry sauce: